1st International DECIPHER Symposium

 Our renowned speakers include:

-Erik Swenson (Universtity of Washington, Seattle), Heimo Mairbäurl (University of Heidelberg, Germany), Rainer Böger (University Medical Center Hamburg, Germany), Juliane Hannemann (University Medical Center Hamburg, Germany), Julio Brito (Universidad Arturo Prat Iquique, Chile), Patricia Siques (Universidad Arturo Prat Iquique, Chile), Jens Hohlfeld (Fraunhofer Institute for Toxicology and Experimental Medicine Hannover, Germany), Francisco Villafuerte (University of Lima, Peru), Emilio Herrera (Universidad de Chile, Santiago, Chile), Paul T. Schumacker (Northwestern University, Chicago, USA), José Ignacio Mendes Campos (CODELCO, Los Andes, Chile) Gabriel F. Díaz (University of Bogotà, Colombia)
+Erik Swenson (Universtity of Washington, Seattle), Heimo Mairbäurl (University of Heidelberg, Germany), Rainer Böger (University Medical Center Hamburg, Germany), Juliane Hannemann (University Medical Center Hamburg, Germany), Julio Brito (Universidad Arturo Prat Iquique, Chile), Patricia Siques (Universidad Arturo Prat Iquique, Chile), Jens Hohlfeld (Fraunhofer Institute for Toxicology and Experimental Medicine Hannover, Germany), Francisco Villafuerte (University of Lima, Peru), Emilio Herrera (Universidad de Chile, Santiago, Chile), Paul T. Schumacker (Northwestern University, Chicago, USA), José Ignacio Mendez Campos (CODELCO, Los Andes, Chile) Gabriel F. Díaz (University of Bogotà, Colombia)

 Our topics are: